 Bacon

-If you have leftover cooked bacon, you can use that, but I cooked my bacon fresh.
-I like really crispy bacon in my chowder, so I made what's called lardons.
+Bacon is an optional ingredient in this chicken and corn chowder recipe, but I recommend including it.
+It adds a subtle smoky flavour and a nice contrast to the richness and sweetness of the chowder.
+If you have leftover cooked bacon, you can use that, but you can also cook bacon fresh as I did.
+I like really crispy bacon in my chowder for a textural contrast, so I made what's called lardons.
 That's a French term for really crispy pieces of bacon.
-To make the bacon super crispy, put it in a pan, put the pan on medium heat and let it cook.
-The fat will render out of the bacon, and it will get crispy in about 10 minutes.
-Once the bacon is cooked, drain the fat off and set it aside until you're ready to add it to the chowder.
+To make the bacon super crispy, put it in a cold pan.
+Put the pan on medium heat and let it cook slowly.
+The fat will be rendered out of the bacon, and it will become crispy in about 10 to 15 minutes.
+Once the bacon is cooked, drain the fat and set it aside until you're ready to add it to the chowder.
 Alternatively, you can microwave the bacon for a few minutes.

 Sauté The Onion

 The chowder starts with a base of sautéed onion.
-Heat a large pot over medium heat and add a bit of cooking oil.
+Heat a large pot over medium heat and add cooking oil, or for a richer flavour, half butter and half cooking oil, or bacon fat.
 Add the onions and a pinch of salt.
-The salt will help break down the onions a little and speed up the cooking process.
-Cook the onions for 5 to 7 minutes or until they are soft, translucent, and a little brown around the edges.
-Cooking the onions until they start to brown makes them a little sweet, lessening the need for sugar.
+The salt will help break down the onions and speed up the cooking process.
+Cook the onions for 5 to 7 minutes or until soft, translucent, and a little brown around the edges.
+Cooking the onions until they brown slightly makes them a little sweet, lessening the need for sugar.
+However, you don't want them fully caramelized as this will give your chowder an unappetizing colour.

 Next Step

-After the onions are cooked, add the corn niblets to the pot and cook for about two minutes.
+After the onions are cooked, add the corn niblets to the pot and cook, stirring, for about two minutes.
 If the corn gets a bit of colour on it, all the better.
-Next up, add the bacon, creamed corn, and 4 of the 5 cups of milk.
+Next, add the bacon, creamed corn, and 4 of the 5 cups of milk.
 Stir the pot, making sure to scrape the bottom to lift off any bits of food that have stuck.
 Heat the chowder until the milk is hot and starts to steam.
 Heating the milk should take between 5 and 10 minutes, depending on your stove.
+Try not to let the milk boil, as it may split.

 While the chowder is heating, take the remaining 1 cup of milk and mix it very well with the cornstarch.
-Pour that mixture into the chowder and stir until it thickens.
-About 5 minutes.
-Make sure to stir the milk and cornstarch mixture immediately before adding it to the chowder to ensure that it is thoroughly mixed.
+Pour that mixture into the chowder and stir until it thickens—about 5 minutes.
+Make sure to stir the milk and cornstarch mixture immediately before adding it to the chowder to ensure it is thoroughly mixed.
+You can avoid this step by using heavy cream instead of milk.
+If you find that your chowder becomes too thick, add a little more milk to it.

 Chicken and Potatoes